 3.3.1.
-SEPL has constructed a 2 lane Shillong Bypass Connecting NH-40 and NH-44 from KM 61.80 on NH-40 near Barapani to KM 34.85 on NH-44 on the Shillong bypass section of NH-40 and NH-44 in the state of Meghalaya on Design, Build, Finance, Operate and Transfer ("DBFOT Annuity") Basis.
+SEPL has constructed a 2 lane Shillong Bypass Connecting NH-40 and NH-44(Now joining NH-06) from KM 61.80 near Barapani to KM 34.85 on the Shillong bypass section of NH-40 and NH-44(Now joining NH-06) in the state of Meghalaya on Design, Build, Finance, Operate and Transfer ("DBFOT Annuity") Basis.
 The entire project road passes through rural & Forest area with very thin inhabitations.
-Bhoirymbong, the only town in the area which is bypassed.
+Bhoilymbong, the only town in the area which is bypassed.